manideep1108/synboost/README.md

             The above image compares author's final predictions (2nd column from right) with our predictions(last column)

-### Datasets
-The repository uses the Cityscapes Dataset [4] as the basis of the training data for the dissimilarity model.
-To download the dataset please register and follow the instructions here: https://www.cityscapes-dataset.com/downloads/.

-Then, we need to pre-process the images in order to get the predicted entropy, distance, perceptual difference, synthesis, and semantic maps.
-For this please provide the original cityscapes instanceids, labelids and the original images.
-Add the paths to these directories in the test_options.py under options folder.
-Also provide pretrained weights of segmentation and synthesis.

-For making the data, run the following:

-1) segmentation.py (makes the data from the semantic predictions)

-2) create_unknown.py (uses the ground truth semantic maps)

-- This is the link to dataset of full framework (provided in the original author's repo) : `http://robotics.ethz.ch/~asl-datasets/Dissimilarity/data_processed.tar`
-- Link to dataset of light data : https://www.kaggle.com/shashwatnaidu07/light-data-synboost
-- Link to dataset of w/o data generator: https://www.kaggle.com/shashwatnaidu/synboostwo-data-generator

 ### Framework Light Version
 The original paper discussed the implementation of a lighter version in order to demostrate the generalization ability of the network to different